-Half of the interventions proposed due to DRPs were accepted in our study.
-In different studies conducted before the pandemic, the acceptance rate of the interventions was found to be higher.^{21,22} During the COVID-19 pandemic, clinical pharmacists continued to provide services such as medication reconciliation, medication review, therapeutic drug monitoring, patient education, and counseling for patients hospitalized with COVID-19 over the phone or by working remotely.^{7,23} The limited performance of clinical pharmacy services due to situations such as the inability to take a medication history from the patient, the patients being in isolation conditions, the clinical pharmacist's inability to visit the patient and remote work, and the daily change of the physicians who follow the patients and the pharmacists who make suggestions may have caused the acceptance rates to be low.
-Due to the first wave of the pandemic, the strict implementation of protective measures, and the remote working conditions, acceptance rates could not be followed very well in resolving drug-related problems.
-In addition, in a published article, it was stated that the acceptance rate of the recommendations made by pharmacists during the pandemic was lower than before the pandemic due to less effective communication and the need for more intensive follow-up to be accepted.7 Due to the interventions being proposed verbally, the proposal and following the acceptance status made during the transfers between the physicians and pharmacists may have been skipped.
-In this regard, WHO recommends that patients' status, medication, and treatment plans be communicated in detail using a standard communication technique during care transitions to ensure a standardized handover.5
+^{}More than one cause was determined for each DRP, DRP: Medication-related problem, PCNE: Pharmaceutical Care Network Europe reconciliation, medication review, therapeutic drug monitoring, patient education, and counseling for patients hospitalized with COVID-19 over the phone or by working remotely.
+7,23 The limited performance of clinical pharmacy services due to situations such as the inability to take a medication history from the patient, the patients being in isolation conditions, the clinical pharmacist's inability to visit the patient and remote work, and the daily change of the physicians who follow the patients and the pharmacists who make suggestions may have caused the acceptance rates to be low.
+Because of the first wave of the pandemic, the strict implementation of protective measures, and the remote working conditions, acceptance rates could not be followed very well in resolving drug-related problems.
+In addition, a published articlestated that the acceptance rate of the recommendations made by pharmacists during the pandemic was lower than before the pandemic due to less effective communication and the need for more intensive follow-up to be accepted.7

+Due to the interventions being proposed verbally, the proposal and following the acceptance status made during the transfers between the physicians and pharmacists may have been skipped.
+In this regard, the WHO recommends that patients' status, medication, and treatment plans be communicated in detail using a standard communication technique during care transitions to ensure a standardized handover.5

 Clinical pharmacists can quickly develop telehealth strategies by analyzing the current situation with their professional expertise in pandemics.
-In this context, it can provide innovative pharmacy services such as telehealth counseling, guideline development, health education via multi-media, and evidence-based drug evaluation.23 In subsequent studies, clinical pharmacists may continue to participate in services such as medication reconciliation, medication review, discharge education, and medication counseling, as they did in periods other than the pandemic, but this time taking more precautions.
-If the necessary infrastructure can be provided, the aforementioned services can also be delivered to patients by phone or video calls.
+In this context, it can provide innovative pharmacy services such as telehealth counseling, guideline development, health education via multi-media, and evidence-based drug evaluation.23

+In subsequent studies, clinical pharmacists may continue to participate in services such as medication reconciliation, medication review, discharge education, and medication counseling, as they did in periods other than the pandemic, but this time taking more precautions.
+If the necessary infrastructure is provided, the aforementioned services can also be delivered to patients by phone or video calls.

 This study had limitations due to the retrospective and observational definition of DRPs.
-The study was conducted in a single center with a small numbers patient; the results obtained here may not be generalizable.
+The study was conducted in a single center with a small number of patients; therefore, the results obtained here may not be generalizable.
 In the follow-up of the patients, inaccurate information was removed, and the information that was sure to be correct was evaluated.
 We could not determine for each patient whether an adverse drug case identified in the patient record and clinical pharmacist note is actually related to that medication or not.
 Therefore, adverse drug events may be underreported.
-However, our study is important because it shows that DRPs continue in pandemic conditions and the need for clinical pharmacy services.
+However, our study is important because it shows that DRPs continue in pandemic conditions and there is a need for clinical pharmacy services.